-Please reference 31 C.F.R. § Part 800 Subpart D for all declarations-related guidance.
+Please reference subpart D of 31 C.F.R. part 800 for all declarations-related guidance.
 The regulations, at 31 C.F.R. § 800.404, specify the required contents of a declaration.
 Starting on June 1, 2020, all declarations must be submitted through the Case Management System (CMS) portal.
 Parties may not simply defer all responses to attachments when submitting a declaration through the CMS.
 Treasury may reject a declaration submitted through the CMS that only references attachments.
 To learn more about the system, see the Case Management System page.

 3. DECLARATION Timetable

 Upon receipt of a declaration submitted pursuant to 31 C.F.R. § 800.403, the Staff Chairperson will promptly inspect the declaration for completeness.
-Upon determining that the declaration meets all requirements set forth at 31 C.F.R. § 800.404 and, therefore, is complete, the Staff Chairperson will accept the declaration and circulate the declaration to all CFIUS agencies.
+Upon determining that the declaration meets all requirements under 31 C.F.R. § 800.404 and, therefore, is complete, the Staff Chairperson will accept the declaration and circulate the declaration to all CFIUS agencies.
 Upon accepting a declaration, the Staff Chairperson will promptly notify the parties in writing of the date that the assessment period started.
 This assessment period ends no later than the 30th day after it has commenced, or if the 30th day is not a business day, no later than the next business day after the 30th day.
-Similarly, the Staff Chairperson or other Treasury Department official will advise the parties in writing if CFIUS requires further information or action by the parties.
+The Staff Chairperson or another Treasury Department official will advise the parties in writing if CFIUS requires further information or action by the parties.

-Throughout declaration review, parties must respond to requests for information within two business days of the request or within a longer time frame if the parties so request in writing and the Staff Chairperson grants that request in writing.
+Throughout the declaration assessment period, parties must respond to requests for information within two business days of the request or within a longer time frame if the parties so request in writing and the Staff Chairperson grants that request in writing.

-Each party to a transaction filing a declaration must provide, via the Case Management System, a certification of the information contained in the declaration consistent with 31 C.F.R. § 800.204.
+Each party to a transaction submitting a declaration must provide, via the Case Management System, a certification of the information contained in the declaration consistent with 31 C.F.R. § 800.204.
 The certification must be signed by the chief executive officer or other duly authorized designee of each party to a transaction filing a declaration.